sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 * Your promotion is valid from **September 1st, 2024 until September 30th, 2024**.
 * The **regular sales price** for the **coffee machine** (material number: `COFFEE_MACHINE`) is **500 Euro**.
 * You are planning to generate 200 coupon codes and read them.
-* You call the Coupon service with the promotion information (store, products, date, time).
+* You call the coupon service with the promotion information (store, products, date, time).

 <!-- ### Set up SAP Omnichannel Promotion Pricing